Blizzard Entertainment: Founding (1991–1994)

-Shortly after the sale, they were contacted by a Florida company, Chaos Technologies, who claimed their trademark rights on the name "Chaos" and wanted the company to pay to keep the name.
+Shortly after the sale, it was contacted by a Florida company, Chaos Technologies, who claimed its trademark rights on the name "Chaos" and wanted the company to pay to keep the name.
 Not wanting to pay that sum, the executives decided to change the studio's name to "Ogre Studios" by April 1994.
 However, Davidson & Associates did not like this name, and forced the company to change it.
 According to Morhaime, Adham began running through a dictionary from the start, writing down any word that seemed interesting and passing it to the legal department to see if it had any complications.
 One of the first words they found to be interesting and cleared the legal check was "blizzard", leading them to change their name to "Blizzard Entertainment" by May 1994.
 Warcraft was released in November 1994, and within a year, helped to establish Blizzard among other development studios like Westwood.